lucastliu/gmailfs/README.md

 `cd client/inbox`
 `ls`

-You should see a list of emails
+You should see a list of directories, and they are named by subject and email id

-Read the raw / full MIME content of a specific email `cat email-subject-plus-email-id`
+Read the raw / full MIME content of a specific email `cd email-subject-plus-email-id`
+`cat raw`
+`cat html`

 ### Send an Email
 First, draft an email by creating a file in the root of the gmailfs repository